Most land in England and Wales is registered with general boundaries that show the extent of the land.

 You can apply to have your boundary agreement added to the title plan of your and your neighbours’ properties.
 Fill in form AP1 and send it to Land Registry with a copy of the boundary agreement and the appropriate fee.

 You can also ask a surveyor to draw up a detailed plan and send this to Land Registry, with a completed application to determine the exact line of a boundary, £90 fee and any agreements with neighbours.

 If you haven’t sent a signed agreement from your neighbours with your application, Land Registry will contact them to check they’re happy with your plan.

-Land Registry will refer the dispute to the independent Land Registration division if you and your neighbour can’t agree on the boundaries.
-The Land Registration division will make a decision on what should happen - you may have to go to a hearing.
+Land Registry will refer the dispute to the First-Tier Tribunal (Property Chamber - Land Registration) if you and your neighbour can’t agree on the boundaries.
+The tribunal will make a decision on what should happen - you may have to go to a hearing.

 If you think there’s a mistake in your registration, write to Land Registry and explain what’s wrong.